maxnyla/muffin-tastic/TESTING.md

 Whilst testing the recipe cards I realised that I did not have an alt image for my muffin recipes so I added this, with fallback text pointing to the recipe description

--App.py file
+- App.py file

 After adding my dictionary items to the app.py file I realised that I had incorrectly named some items in the add_recipe.html file so I renamed them.
 I forgot to rename these in Mongo db though so I had errors when I tried to access the form afterwards.
 Once I updated them on the Mongo db  everything worked correctly.

--Add recipe function
+- Add recipe function
 The first recipe that I tried to add as a user through the site did not work.
 The ingredients and instructions did not go through to the database and neither did the description until I corrected the typo on the app.py file.

--Materialize Carousel
+- Materialize Carousel

 The photo carousel was not working correctly, only the first photo showed and there was no sliding.
 Upon investigation, it appeared that my jQuery code for the initialisation was incorrect so once I replaced that, it all worked as intended.

--Add recipe button
+- Add recipe button
 Add recipe button from homepage directs to the add recipe page but was not validating if user was logged in, so it threw an error if a logged out user tried to access it.
 I corrected this by restricting the add recipe access to logged in users and redirecting the rest to the login or register page.